Zilliqa/zli/README.md

 2. Deploy `tiny contract` using `sh scripts/deploy-tiny-contract.sh`

-3. Run `zli testsuit tiny -a [contract_address]` like `zli testsuit tiny -a zil1yvnhvcage9w0yncuqj3wjp3vkg5qw5yuw4j6p5` or `sh scripts/test-tiny-contract.sh` to do the tests.
+3. Run `zli testsuite tiny -a [contract_address]` like `zli testsuite tiny -a zil1yvnhvcage9w0yncuqj3wjp3vkg5qw5yuw4j6p5` or `sh scripts/test-tiny-contract.sh` to do the tests.

 if the receipt of any transaction returns false, the whole tests will be stopped.